IgorDeepakM/SpacePony/README.md

 * It is possible to go really far with CTFE and the goal is to support as many expressions and types as possible.
 CTFE will be added to more places than only `comptime expression end`.
 It is also possible for the CTFE to try evaulating at key places in the code.
 In the D language it is possible load files at compile time using `import("file.txt")` which can be used together with CTFE and similar functionality should be added to SpacePony as well.

+* Note that the purpose of CTFE is not really optimizations but rather a guarantee that an expression can be evaluated at compile time.
+LLVM already does good constant folding and can do the much of same job as CTFE.
+One important decision to add CTFE was to be able to have expressions in value type parameters in generics.

 ## Future directions

 ### Short term